opentracing/opentracing.io/content/guides/java/tracers.md

 #### Setting up your Tracer

+A **Tracer** is the actual implementation that will record the **Span**s and publish them somewhere.
+How your application handles the actual **Tracer** is up to you: either consume it directly throughout your application or store it in the **GlobalTracer** for easier usage with instrumented frameworks.

 Different **Tracer** implementations vary in how and what parameters they receive at initialization time, such as:

 * Component name for this application's traces.